-The sampler requires about 2600 square centimeters (925 in) of floor space.
+The sampler requires about 2600 square centimeters (925 in2) of floor space.
 Additional space must be allowed in front of the sampler, at its left and right sides, and above the sampler.
 Do not block access to these areas.
 Obstructions will make routine servicing activities difficult or impossible.

-The back of the sampler may be placed against a wall as long as air from the side vents are unrestricted air can flow freely.
 Unrestricted air flow behind and around the sampler will allow the refrigeration system to work efficiently.